-The Homes for Health report goes on to flag specific areas of focus for each room or section of the home and provides 36 expert tips to help create a healthier home environment.
-Some of the tips offered by the report include:
+But how can you transform your home environment into a place where you and your family will flourish?
+The Homes for Health report flags specific areas of focus for each room or section of the home and provides 36 expert tips to help create a healthier home environment.

 Creating a Healthier Bedroom